kylekorth/ai-recipe-extractor/README.md

 I am not affiliated with Foodhero and am simply using it to demonstrate the recipe extraction.
 You can find out more about Foodhero [here](https://foodhero.org/).

 You should remove it before using the script on your own recipes.

+Demo output was generated with `python convert.py --start 6 --end 8`